Fine Arts, University Transfer Loading...

 - One from Group A, B, or C

-Students 21 years or older who are seeking admission to the Fine Arts, University Transfer program and do not meet the requirements for admission are encouraged to consult with the Associate Registrar, Admissions.
+Students 21 years or older who are seeking admission to the Fine Arts, University Transfer program and do not meet the requirements for admission are encouraged to consult with an Academic Advisor.

 - Senior 2000-Level Art History (6 credits)